googleapis/google-cloud-cpp/google/cloud/gkebackup/README.md

 # Backup for GKE API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Backup for GKE API][cloud-service-docs], a service to Backup for GKE is a managed Kubernetes workload backup and restore service for GKE clusters.
+This directory contains an idiomatic C++ client library for the [Backup for GKE API][cloud-service-docs], a managed Kubernetes workload backup and restore service for GKE clusters.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).